Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Results

 \section{Results}

-Based on Eq.~\ref{eq:product_cross_section}, the differential cross section for \(h\bar{h}\) production in ultra--peripheral \(\mathrm{Au{+}Au}\) collisions is obtained by folding the photon--photon fusion cross section with the equivalent photon flux of each nucleus.
-The fusion cross section, \(\sigma_{\gamma\gamma\to h\bar{h}}\), is taken from experimental \(e^{+}e^{-}\) data at the corresponding invariant mass, and its dependence on transverse momenta of the outgoing hadron pair is neglected.
-For the photon flux we employ Eq.~\ref{eq:photon_flux}, which uses a Woods--Saxon charge distribution inside the nuclear radius, and Eq.~\ref{eq:photon_flux_simplified}, which assumes a point--like source outside.
+Based on Eq.~\eqref{eq:product_cross_section}, the differential cross section for \(h\bar{h}\) production in ultra--peripheral \(\mathrm{Au{+}Au}\) collisions is obtained by folding the photon--photon fusion cross section with the equivalent photon flux of each nucleus.
+The fusion cross section, \(\sigma_{\gamma\gamma\to h\bar{h}}\), is taken from experimental \(e^{+}e^{-}\) data at the corresponding invariant mass.
+For the photon flux we employ Eq.~\eqref{eq:photon_flux}, which uses a Woods--Saxon charge distribution inside the nuclear radius, and Eq.~\eqref{eq:photon_flux_simplified}, which assumes a point--like source outside.
 The two parameterisations converge smoothly at large impact parameters.

-To account for event selection, we quantify (i)~the probability of no hadronic interaction, \(P_{\mathrm{NH}}(b)\), via Eq.~\ref{eq:Poh}, and (ii)~the probability for mutual Coulomb excitation accompanied by neutron emission (\(XnXn\) trigger) via Eqs.~\ref{eq:mXn_def}--\ref{eq:PXn}.
+To account for event selection, we quantify (i)~the probability of no hadronic interaction, \(P_{\mathrm{NH}}(b)\), via Eq.~\eqref{eq:Poh}, and (ii)~the probability for mutual Coulomb excitation accompanied by neutron emission (\(XnXn\) trigger) via Eqs.~\eqref{eq:mXn_def}--\eqref{eq:PXn}.
 Both quantities depend on the impact parameter~\(b\).
 With a Woods--Saxon nuclear density and the average nucleon--nucleon cross section, \(P_{\mathrm{NH}}(b)\to 0\) for \(b\lesssim 12~\mathrm{fm}\) and \(P_{\mathrm{NH}}(b)\to 1\) for \(b\gtrsim 20~\mathrm{fm}\).
 The mean number of Coulomb excitations leading to Giant Dipole Resonance neutron emission is computed from the photon flux and the photo--excitation cross section, assuming Poisson statistics.
-For \(b>12~\mathrm{fm}\) we treat each nucleus as point--like in the excitation integral, consistent with their physical separation.
+For the no-hadronic interaction region corresponding to \(b > 12~\mathrm{fm}\), we treat each nucleus as point--like in the excitation integral, consistent with their physical separation.